If you have bad credit then you know how hard it is to get approved for a loan.

 - Will put you in a worse financial position long-term

 - Large percentage of monthly payment goes towards interest

 A payday loan is a short-term loan typically for $1,000 or less that is due on your next pay day.
 Interest rates and fees on payday loans are often extremely high, up to a 30% fee and rates of 400%.
 They are loans available with no credit check.
 Payday loans typically don’t have to be completely repaid by your next pay period.

 The reasons to get a payday loan are very similar to getting a personal loan.
 Although the urgency is usually much greater.
-If your car were to break down, auto loan is delinquent, your rent or mortgage is past due, or other unexpected emergencies.
+If your car were to break down, an auto loan is delinquent, your rent or mortgage is past due or other unexpected emergencies.

 Good Reasons to Get a Payday Loan